oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The property MUST be present and set for any CSAF document with the value `translator` in `/document/publisher/category`.
 The property SHALL NOT be present if the document was not translated.

+> If an issuing party publishes a CSAF document with the same content in more than one language, one of these documents SHOULD be deemed the "original", the other ones SHOULD be considered translations from the "original".
+The issuing party can retain its original publisher information including the `category`.
+However, other rules defined in the conformance clause "CSAF translator" SHOULD be applied.

 #### 3.2.1.11 Document Property - Title

 Title of this document (`title`) of value type `string` with 1 or more characters SHOULD be a canonical name for the document, and sufficiently unique to distinguish it from similar documents.